 We can avoid this problem by taking the time to bring microservice developers and product management together to establish acceptable levels of performance.
 We typically establish SLAs for measuring microservice performance by defining the expected transaction response times and error rates for the service.

-The SLAs defined from this process don’t need to be rigid or exact, but they give everyone involved in the development of the application and its corresponding microservices an indication of what the acceptable level of performance is.
+The SLAs defined from this process don’t need to be rigid or exact.
+Still, they give everyone involved in the development of the application and its corresponding microservices an indication of what the acceptable level of performance is.

 Measure Microservice Performance Over Time

-The development of microservices is fast paced, typically with multiple different builds and versions of any one service created over a short period of time.
-It’s therefore important to track the performance levels of the service whilst it’s being developed, so we can determine if any recent code changes have resulted in performance degradation
+The development of microservices is fast-paced, typically with multiple different builds and versions of any one service created over a short period of time.
+It’s therefore essential to track the performance levels of the service whilst it’s being developed so we can determine if any recent code changes have resulted in performance degradation

 We achieve this by starting load testing of our high-risk microservices early, with load testing integrated into the CI/CD pipeline.
-We also need a way to easily compare the performance of different builds and versions of our microservice.
-Gatling Enterprise solves this problem for you, by allowing you to easily compare executions of any load test.
+We also need a way to quickly compare the performance of different builds and versions of our microservice.
+Gatling Enterprise solves this problem for you by allowing you to compare executions of any load test easily.

 Consider Testing Multiple Microservices Together

 This can be accomplished by executing realistic load tests against multiple different microservices in parallel.
-Gatling supports concurrent execution of different load test scenarios as standard, all from within the same single load testing script.
-Whilst the load test is executing, we can analyse the performance of the different microservices by utilising the monitoring tools described below.
+Gatling supports concurrent execution of different load test scenarios as standard, all within the same single load testing script.
+Whilst the load test is executing, we can analyze the performance of the different microservices by utilizing the monitoring tools described below.

 Tools and Technologies For Performance Testing Microservices

 Successful load testing of microservices hinges on the use of the correct tools.
 We first need a load testing tool that is capable of simulating real-world scenarios effectively.
-Assuming that we are load testing an application that will receive traffic from multiple geographic locations, the load testing tool must also support distributed load generation, and should be easy to integrate in our CI/CD pipeline.
+Assuming that we are load-testing an application that will receive traffic from multiple geographic locations, the tool must also support distributed load generation.
+It should be easy to integrate into our CI/CD pipeline.

 These requirements make Gatling a perfect choice for your microservices load testing tool.
-Gatling is able to generate huge levels of HTTP traffic from minimal load injector resources.
-A Gatling load test environment distributed all over the world can be spun up with a few clicks.
-The load test environment resources are then automatically teared down once the test completes – meaning you are only charged whilst the load test is executing.
+Gatling can generate huge levels of HTTP traffic from minimal load injector resources.
+A distributed worldwide can be spun up with a few clicks.
+The load test environment resources are automatically torn down once the test completes – meaning you are only charged whilst the load test is executing.

 Beyond tools that generate load, we must also ensure we have a suitable APM tool configured to monitor the microservices running in our test environment.
-A tool like Gatling will be able to provide detailed information on the request and response times of the transactions to our microservices, but an APM tool is required so that we can dig into the resource utilisation metrics of the hardware the application is running on and pinpoint any problems or bottlenecks.
+A tool like Gatling will be able to provide detailed information on the request and response times of the transactions to our microservices.
+Still, an APM tool is required so that we can dig into the resource utilization metrics of the hardware the application is running on and pinpoint any problems or bottlenecks.

 A few popular tools that you might consider for your APM requirements are:

-In this article we’ve explored the advantages and challenges of microservice architecture and highlighted the need for robust load testing.
-We’ve identified some of the main considerations to address when it comes to load testing microservices, and given suggestions for how these obstacles can be overcome.
+In this article, we’ve explored the advantages and challenges of microservice architecture and highlighted the need for robust load testing.
+We’ve identified some of the primary considerations to address when it comes to load-testing microservices and given suggestions for how these obstacles can be overcome.

 There can be no shortcuts when it comes to performance testing microservices.
-Simply focussing load testing on the high risk services is not sufficient, because these components depend on other microservices to function.
+Simply focussing load testing on the high-risk services is insufficient because these components depend on other microservices to function.
 Planning a microservice load testing strategy following the principles outlined in this article is the appropriate way to mitigate this.

-Gatling Enterprise enables the deployment of distributed load testing infrastructure in the cloud or on-premises with just a few clicks.
-In addition to monitoring test results with a detailed dashboard in real-time, Gatling Enterprise offers a number of other significant features that will bring success to your microservice load testing efforts.
+enables the deployment of distributed load-testing infrastructure in the cloud or on-premises with just a few clicks.
+In addition to monitoring test results with a detailed dashboard in real-time, Gatling Enterprise offers several other significant features that will bring success to your microservice load testing efforts.